 As well as adopting cloud services at a record-breaking high, enterprises are now making more informed decisions to maximise their cloud investment.
 With a promising shift towards more diverse platform strategies, cloud cost management and IoT adoption, enterprises are finding ways to fully immerse their business practises into the cloud and better accomplish their goals.

 Curious to learn more about cloud-first solutions?
-Check out our guide to building an IT transformation roadmap.
+Check out our guide to state of cloud in your industry.